NateAI/nate.challenge.ios/README.md

 # Brief

-Show us you can create a small app from scratch that uses a provided api
+Show us you can create a small native iOS app from scratch that uses a provided api.
+We'd love for you to present and explain to us your finished app =]

+## Project

+Create a git repository on GitHub/BitBucket/GitLab with your project including README file.

+## API
+- Graph and Rest Examples in insomnia.json
+- Import into Insomnia Core, download at https://insomnia.rest

 ## Core
 - Build an iOS app that displays many products